+Sarah is currently involved in an Horizon 2020 funded project enabled refugee and migration young people to be be included in learning settings.
+She is also part of a National Institute for Health project that helps to improve communication skills for children with social and communication difficulties.
 Sarah was the PI on an AHRC-funded project which explored child language brokers as mediators of cultural knowledge and identity belonging.
-This project was supplemented by funding from by funding from the UCL Beacon Bursary, which facilitated arts-based workshops and exhibitions with young people who act as language brokers.
+This project was supplemented by funding from the UCL Beacon Bursary, which facilitated arts-based workshops and exhibitions with young people who act as language brokers.
 Other research funding includes Nuffield Foundation, National Institute for Health Research, EU ERASMUS PLUS, South Essex Partnership Trust and the Department of Health.

 Methodologically, she has developed dialogical uses of vignette approaches in qualitative research.
 She is co-author of Developmental Transitions: Exploring stability and change through the lifespan (2019, Routledge).
 Sarah is a member of the British Psychological Society and belongs to the Psychology of Women’s and Equalities Section, Qualitative Methods in Psychology and Developmental Psychology section.Sarah is: